sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter2/hardware.md

 ### Step 2: Building the Network

 We have now already completed the majority of the work required for our experiment!
 The only thing left is to create our nodes, protocols, and classical channel connection, and then run the experiment (which we will do in the next step).
+Classical channels in sequence are one-way only, so we will need to define two to achieve our two-way communication.

 ```python
 from sequence.kernel.timeline import Timeline